 The Higher Education Opportunity Act (P.L.
 110-315) requires the university to maintain a missing notification policy and protocol for on campus residents.
 A student shall be deemed missing when the student is absent from the university for more than 24 hours without any known reason.
-The protocol is posted on the university housing website and provided at check-in.
+The protocol is posted on the university housing website

-You should report missing students by filing a missing person report with the University Police by calling 803-648-4011 or (ext.
+You should report missing students by filing a missing person report with the University Police by calling

+803-648-4011 or (ext.
 6111 from a campus phone).